 Carolina Geriatric Workforce Enhancement Program

 CGWEP leadership is provided by the UNC School of Medicine’s Center for Aging and Health.
 Jan Busby-Whitehead, MD, is program director and principal investigator.
 Ellen Roberts, PhD, MPH, serves as associate program director.
-Cristine (Clarke) Henage, EdD, serves as Assistant Director.
 Visit the Meet our Staff page to learn more.

-The Carolina Geriatric Workforce Enhancement Program is reaching out to primary care practices to ensure every provider has geriatrics knowledge.
+The Carolina Geriatric Workforce Enhancement Program reaches out to primary care practices to ensure every provider has geriatrics knowledge.
 The CGWEP has 5 clinical priorities:

 Falls is a quality measure that has long been a goal of the CGWEP.
-Between 2010 and 2015 we partnered with Mountain AHEC and Physical Therapy faculty from Western Carolina University to implement standardized falls risk screening for all patients over the age of 65 in 3 physician practices in the western part of North Carolina.
-In the summer of 2012 we reported an increase of 37% in falls screening rates showing a demonstrated improvement in practice and ultimately outcomes.
-Our research results were featured in 2 posters at the Gerontological Society of America.
+Between 2010 and 2015 we partnered with Mountain AHEC and Physical Therapy faculty from Western Carolina University.
+In this partnership, we implement standardized falls risk screening for all patients over the age of 65 in three physician practices in western North Carolina.
+During the summer of 2012 we successfully reported an increase of 37% in falls screening rates.
+Specifically, this demonstrated improvement in practice and ultimately outcomes.
+As a result, our research results were featured in two posters at the Gerontological Society of America.

-In Wilmington our partners at Southeast Area Health Education Center increased the number of older adults who have advance care planning conversations with their providers, scanned written documents in their electronic health records or a billed advance care planning visit.
-This project has been expanded to 51 clinics in the UNC Physicians Network.
+In Wilmington, our partners at Southeast Area Health Education Center increased the number of older adults who have advance care planning conversations with their providers.
+In addition, we also scanned written documents into each patient’s electronic health records or a billed advance care planning visit.
+We have expanded this project to 51 clinics in the UNC Physicians Network.

-With additional funding from the Centers for Disease Control the CGWEP has partnered with the UNC School of Pharmacy to reduce long term use of these medications that hold a higher falls risk for older adults.
-This project will randomize primary care clinics into two arms.
-The intervention clinics will receive additional consultation from expert Pharmacists from the UNC CAMP team while the control clinics will pursue usual care.
-The research is expected to show a reduction in the prescribing of these drugs and perhaps a reduction in the rate of falls for patients at the intervention clinics.
+With additional funding from the Centers for Disease Control, the CGWEP partners with the UNC School of Pharmacy to reduce long-term use of these medications.
+In general, opioids and benzodiazepines hold a higher falls risk for older adults.
+This project randomizes primary care clinics into two arms: The intervention clinics receive additional consultation from expert Pharmacists from the UNC CAMP team.
+Concurrently, the control clinics pursue usual care.
+Consequently, we expect this research to show reduced prescribing of these drugs.
+In addition, we anticipate a reduced rate of falls for patients at the intervention clinics.

-The CGWEP is partnering with Piedmont Health Services, Inc, a federally qualified health center that serves rural and low income patients to reduce the percentage of diabetic patients with out of control A1Cs.
-Geriatricians, Family Medicine Physicians, Advance Practice Providers, Nurses and Nutritionists have teamed up to implement the American Diabetes Association Clinical App as part of this intervention.
-Interprofessional healthcare providers will receive telementoring on managing their diabetic patients via a regular videoconferencing meeting with endocrinologists and other experts.
+The CGWEP partners with Piedmont Health Services, Inc, a federally qualified health center serving rural and low income patients.
+The specific goal is reducing the percentage of diabetic patients with out of control A1Cs.
+As part of this intervention, Geriatricians, Family Medicine Physicians, Advance Practice Providers, Nurses, and Nutritionists have team up to implement the American Diabetes Association Clinical App.
+In addition, interprofessional healthcare providers receive telementoring on managing their diabetic patients.
+This takes place via regular videoconferencing meetings with endocrinologists and other experts.